-As I am focused on Christmas, I totally forgot to ask you how your Halloween went.
+As I am now so focused on Christmas, I totally forgot to ask you how your Halloween went.
 I hope you had a great one!
 Ours was a blast!
-We had more trick-or-treaters than the past few years, so that really made it my day.
-And of course Greg, being Greg, once again managed to make Halloween a memorable night for us with his colorful Facebook posts!
+We had more trick-or-treaters than the past few years, so that really made my day.
+And of course Greg once again managed to make Halloween a memorable night for us with his colorful Facebook posts!

 Say what?
-Ooohhh, you are asking about that Christmas wreath above the door…yes, that is the exact same wreath you saw on this post back in late May – you know, the one he never took down from last Christmas!
+Ooohhh, you are asking about that Christmas wreath above the door?
+Why, yes, that is the exact same wreath you saw on this post back in late May – you know, the one he never took down from last Christmas!
 Yeah, it’s still there.
 He even left it there for Halloween!
 But at least he is creative, I gotta give him that!
-Instead of taking it down, he actually put a zombie right in the middle of it – in a way that it looked as if the zombie was jumping right out of the Christmas wreath.
-And just because his wreath-tweak became the trick-or-treaters’ favorite Halloween decor, Santa now sees him eligible for a gift similar to this.
-HO HO HO HO!
+Instead of taking it down, he just put a zombie right in the middle of it.

 To make this HO HO HO Christmas decor, I used 3 pieces of scrap wood cut to 7″ by 11″, a 5 inch hole saw drill bit, red and green craft paint, FolkArt’s chalk paint in Sheepskin color, some ribbon and 3 big sleigh bells I bought from Dollar Store.
 Keep in mind that Dollar Store always runs out of their seasonal decor stock about a month before the season.
 So if you can’t find the big sleigh bells there, you can try these on Amazon.

 As usual, I started off with the wood.